Footballer of the Year (Germany)

-The title Footballer of the Year (German: Fußballer des Jahres) has been awarded in Germany since 1960.
+The title Footballer of the Year (German: Fußballer des Jahres) has been awarded in West Germany from 1960 to 1990 and Germany since 1991.
 Eligible are German players as well as non-German players playing in Germany.

 In 1996, the title Women's Footballer of the Year (German: Fußballerin des Jahres) was awarded for the first time.
 Both awards are determined by a poll of German football journalists from the Association of German Sports Journalists (Verband Deutscher Sportjournalisten) and the publication kicker.

-The current titleholders are Christopher Nkunku of RB Leipzig and Lea Schüller of FC Bayern Munich.
+The current titleholders are Florian Wirtz of Liverpool and Ann-Katrin Berger of NJ/NY Gotham FC tied with Giulia Gwinn of FC Bayern Munich.
 In 2004, Brazilian Aílton became the first foreign player to attain the honour.